 It is critical that persons with a DD diagnosis admitted to psychiatric hospitals are referred promptly to the REACH program.
-The REACH program can assist hospitals in discharge planning and in offering needed services in the community, such as mobile supports or providing a step down admission to a crisis therapeutic home.
+The REACH program can assist hospitals in discharge planning and in offering needed services in the community, such as mobile supports or providing a step-down admission to a crisis therapeutic home.
 A related compliance indicator is as follows: 95% of children and adults admitted to state-operated and private psychiatric hospitals who are known to the CSB will be referred promptly (within 72 hours of admission) to REACH; filing reference 7.13.
-As displayed below, approximately 96% of known adults and children that were hospitalized during the quarter were referred to REACH within the required 72-hour timeframe; for children.
-With both populations combined, the percentage is 96% of adults and children known to the CSB that were hospitalized were referred to REACH within 72 hours, which is meeting this compliance indicator for this quarter.
+As displayed below, approximately 92% of known adults and approximately 91% of known children that were hospitalized during the quarter were referred to REACH within the required 72-hour timeframe.
+With both populations combined, the percentage is approximately 92% of adults and children known to the CSB that were hospitalized were referred to REACH within 72 hours, which is not meeting this compliance indicator for this quarter.